 What is the Council of Biodynamic Organizations?

 The Council of Biodynamic Organizations (CBO) emerged as a new group in 2019 to continue to carry the impulse initiated through the Biodynamic Movement Visioning Process undertaken in 2018 by the major biodynamic organizations in the United States.
 The CBO is currently working together to creatively reimagine a healthy, associative, collaborative, integrated, transparent, accountable, and functional ecosystem of biodynamic organizations in this country.
 Through many video meetings and in-person and virtual retreats, we have begun to develop a prototype of a new way of holding the work of the movement and bringing biodynamics forward in the United States.
-Representatives from the following organizations are currently working together in the CBO: the Agriculture Section of the School for Spiritual Science, Anthroposophical Society in America, the Biodynamic Association, Demeter USA, the Fellowship of Preparation Makers, the Institute for Mindful Agriculture, the Josephine Porter Institute, RSF Social Finance, and Yggdrasil Land Foundation.
+Representatives from the following organizations are currently working together in the CBO: the Agriculture Section of the School for Spiritual Science (link is external), Anthroposophical Society in America (link is external), the Biodynamic Association, Demeter USA (link is external), the Fellowship of Preparation Makers, the Institute for Mindful Agriculture (link is external), the Josephine Porter Institute (link is external), RSF Social Finance (link is external), and Yggdrasil Land Foundation (link is external).
 For more on the current members of the CBO, see Aligning and Integrating the Work of the Biodynamic Movement in the US.

 Who has been involved in the process of envisioning the unification of BDA and Demeter?